CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/metapool.md

         'todo'
         ```

-## **Amplification Coefficient** (need final cleanup and check)
+## **Amplification Coefficient**

 The amplification coefficient **`A`** determines a pool’s tolerance for imbalance between the assets within it.
 A higher value means that trades will incur slippage sooner as the assets within the pool become imbalanced.

-The appropriate value for A is dependent upon the type of coin being used within the pool, and is subject to optimisation and pool-parameter update based on the market history of the trading pair.
-It is possible to modify the amplification coefficient for a pool after it has been deployed.
-This can be done via the `ramp_A` function.
+The appropriate value for A is dependent upon the type of coin being used within the pool, and is subject to optimisation.
+It is possible to modify the amplification coefficient for a pool via the `ramp_A` function.
 See [admin controls](../pools/admin_controls.md#ramp_a).

 When a ramping of A has been initialized, the process can be stopped by calling the function [`stop_ramp_A()`](../pools/admin_controls.md#stop_ramp_a).

 ### `A`
-!!! description "`StableSwap.A() -> uint256:`"
+!!! description "`StableSwap.A() -> uint256: view`"

     Getter for the amplification coefficient A.